privacyguides/privacyguides.org/docs/android/security.en.md

 ## Global Toggles

-Modern Android devices have global toggles for disabling [Bluetooth](https://en.wikipedia.org/wiki/Bluetooth) and location services.
+Modern Android devices have global toggles for disabling Bluetooth and location services.
 Android 12 introduced toggles for the camera and microphone.
 When not in use, we recommend disabling these features.
 Apps cannot use disabled features (even if granted individual permission) until re-enabled.

+--8<-- "includes/abbreviations.en.md"